A nanny is a professional childcarer who works in your home, caring for your child or children.

 - they can care for poorly children at home, and can offer extra support for disabled children with tailored care, specific to the child’s needs.

-Unlike childminders, nannies do not need to be registered and inspected, although many choose to join the voluntary part of the Ofsted Childcare Register (in England) or the Childcare at Home Approval Scheme in Wales.
+Unlike childminders, nannies do not need to be registered and inspected, although many choose to join the voluntary part of the Ofsted Childcare Register (in England).
+Please see the update on CIW's Voluntary Approval Scheme in Wales which has been received.

 Unless they are registered on the voluntary part of the Childcare Register there is no legal requirement for nannies to have specific childcare training or to have had a disclosure from the Disclosure and Barring Service.
 However, nannies who join PACEY commit to working to PACEY's Code of Ethics and also have background checks and take out public liability insurance.